 With modern technology able to vastly improve customer experience, and heavy regulation within the financial services industry requiring the most up-to-date cybersecurity protection, the downsides of a legacy banking system are clear.

-Legacy databases
+Legacy database

 While legacy financial systems are specific to financial companies, legacy databases can be found across almost every industry.
 They may refer to data that is stored with outdated software or on an older, monolithic server.